heinu123/PlayIntegrityNEXT/Fp_Downloader.apk to use with play integrity by chiteroman/README.md

 • When finished, use the SPIC app to verify Play Integrity or the Play Store Checker.

+The module checks automatically if the fingerprint has been banned every 30 minutes.
+You can set your preferred time in seconds inside "/data/adb/modules/playcurl/seconds.txt".

 # Binaries

         - fp -> Downloads a working FP and fixes errors in the setup.